 Bradley Shavit Artson: It is that I will also say to the skeptics that I can assure you, it was not my projection to all detail, all the ways that I’m a disappointing father.

-Before I was introduced to typing, I had retreated into anxiety, fear and despair.
-I read everything around me from books to TV credits to newspapers and on the kitchen table.
+Before I was introduced to typing, I had retreated into anxiety, fear, and despair.
+I read everything around me, from books to TV credits to newspapers and on the kitchen table.
 But I had no one to share my ideas with.
 So I just retreated into my own imaginary world.
-I wasn’t suicidal because I have an incredibly supportive family, but I was constantly frustrated by them.
+I wasn’t suicidal because I have an incredibly supportive family, but I was constantly frustrated by them, my limitations.

 Bradley Shavit Artson: Yeah.